Undergraduate Accelerated Online Degree Program

 Credit for Prior Learning

-Students can earn up to a maximum of 32 semester hours of credit from such sources as workshops, seminars, corporate training programs, military service or other experiences.
+Students can earn up to a maximum of 30 semester hours of credit from such sources as workshops, seminars, corporate training programs, military service or other experiences.
 Documentation that the student presents, demonstrating college-level learning acquired from these sources, is evaluated and may result in credit hours being awarded.
+There is a $250.00 fee per course.

 Students may elect to stop-out for one or more semesters and notify their ADP Enrollment Advisor.
 When the student is ready to return, he/she should notify the Enrollment Advisor.
 The Executive Director for the Online Accelerated Degree program in consultation with staff and the Financial Aid Office makes a determination on eligibility to resume enrollment.
 Students who do not enroll for three consecutive semesters excluding summer, must complete an application for re-admission.